ibexa/documentation-developer/docs/guide/http_cache.md

 - Should be done as ajax/JS lookup to avoid the uncached request slowing down the whole delivery of Vanish if it’s done as ESI.
 - More effort depending on project requirements (traffic load, etc.).

 3\.
-Custom vary by logic, i.e. “X-User-Preference-Hash” inspired by X-User-Hash:
+Custom vary by logic, i.e. “X-User-Preference-Hash” inspired by X-Context-User-Hash:

 - Allows for fine-grained caching as you can explicitly vary on this in only the places that needs it.
 - More effort (controller + VCL logic + adapt own code), see below for examples.